bencardoen/SubPrecisionContactDetection.jl/cluster.md

 ### Get DataCurator
 For the next step we'll need to download DataCurator to validate your dataset layout.
+You can obtain it [here](https://github.com/bencardoen/DataCurator.jl), but it will be present on Cedar.
 ```bash
 module load singularity
 # Let's copy the executable image to our current location  "."